1. Do you make "lye soap" and is there lye in my soap?

 The following website has more information on the process of soapmaking, if you're interested:

 Our soaps are "cured" for approximately 4 weeks for cold process soaps and 1-2 weeks for hot process soaps.
 Curing means that they are placed on racks to dry.
 This is so that they can be hard enough so as not to melt too fast in the shower or bath and to make the soap have a very nice lather.

 2. Is your soap "vegan"?

 Yes, some of the soaps and bath products are "vegan".
 The ingredients in the products are always shown on the product labels and on this website under each product shown in our Webstore.
-The ones that are not made with tussah silk, lard, tallow, milk, and honey are vegan.
+For example, the ones that are not made with tussah silk, lard, tallow, milk (ANIMAL), beeswax and honey, etc. are vegan.